summer farm campOutdoor Play & Imagination

 All participating families must be able to comply with our current pandemic protocols including handwashing at arrival and before and after meals, mask wearing when going inside to use the restroom, and wearing a mask if a lingering cough or sniffles is active.
 Children may not attend our state licensed facility if newly ill, if diagnosed with covid-19, nor if they have a fever or chills, sore throat, or have had diarrhea or vomiting within the last 24 hours.

-Each child will bring a snack and a filled water bottle from home, and a lunch if they will be here at noon.
+Each child will bring a snack and a filled water bottle from home, and a lunch if they will be here at lunch time (around 12:00 or 12:30 pm).

 Check out what's going on